konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 More details can be found in [SSML-8093](https://issues.redhat.com/browse/SSML-8093), and a good example of a working implementation can be found in the [GitOps code](https://github.com/redhat-appstudio/managed-gitops/blob/c962ae99ec50e273c8cdf90d8f3a07f7a8944dc5/backend-shared/util/log.go#L28) implemented for [this story](https://issues.redhat.com/browse/GITOPSRVCE-186).

+### TaskRun logs

+TaskRun logs are specifically out of scope of this ADR.
+Those logs are typically meant to be viewed and interpreted by users.
+Use human-readable strings for most logs in that context.

 ## Consequences

 * It should become easier to create queries that cross components in our logs.